IDLabMedia/mvs-splatting/README.md

 ## BibTex
 If you use our paper, code or dataset, please cite us.
-[Our paper](https://ieeexplore.ieee.org/document/11251138) is accepted to IEEE Access, but is currently under Early Access in IEEE Xplore.
-Once published, we will update the citation below.
+[Our paper](https://ieeexplore.ieee.org/document/11251138) is accepted to IEEE Access, and is currently under Early Access in IEEE Xplore.

 ```
 @article{mvssplatting,